patelkhushal/BitcoinTestnet/README.md

 **Step 2:**
 * Open Ecplise.
 * Go to File -> Import
-* In Import wizard, select Maven -> Existing Maven Projects
+* In Import wizard, select Maven -> Existing Maven Projects and click next
 * In root directory, browse to find this repository's local copy that you downloaded in Step 1 and click next
 * Select pom.xml in Projects section and click Finish